 I personally lived with the virus for years and didn’t know it until my liver failed.
 I was married and have an adult daughter and 2 grandchildren.
 We shared our kitchens, bathroom, razors, and our whole lives.
 No one got the virus from me.
 It’s not the flu.
-I hope this lady’s family will support her while she goes through treatment and gets enough strength to leave this guy if he hasn’t straightened out by then.
+Upon learning I had HCV, I quit sharing personal and toiletry items.
+In this case, I hope the lady’s family will support her while she goes through treatment.
+Then she can get enough strength to leave this guy if he hasn’t straightened out by then.

 Here’s a pic of Kimberly Morgan from The Bonnie Morgan Foundation.
 A former international student who lived with me several years ago came from Germany last month.
 We drove up to see former students and they lived near Kim.
 What a warm lovey time together.